peterhry/peterhrynkow.com/_posts/2019-01-01-testing-atoms-and-molecules.md

 )(Counter)
 ```

-For the sake of brevity, I put the action creator, reducer, component, and connected component in the same file, but in a real application, these elements would be stored separately.
+For the sake of brevity, I put the action creator, reducer, component, and connected component in the same file, but in a real application, these would be separate modules.

 The component in this example renders a button element that when clicked, increments a counter.
 Notice that the default export is a connected component which is what you should test.